FranciscoMoretti/site/README.md

 cp .env.example .env.local
 ```

+3. Create a symlink from `/assets` to `/public/assets` for assets

-3. Start the development server:
+4. Start the development server:

 ```sh
 pnpm dev
 ```

+5. Customize the site by using your own info in `config/config.ts`

+6. Change the content in the `/content` folder

 ## License